-Figure 13: Neutron spectra calculated for the MYRRHA subcritical BoL homogeneous model in several reactor components averaged over the active zone.
-Results are in arbitrary units.
+Figure 13: Normalized neutron spectra calculated for the MYRRHA subcritical BoL homogeneous model in several reactor components averaged over the active zone.

-Figure 14: Neutron spectra calculated for the MYRRHA subcritical BoL homogeneous model in a FA in the first crown (batch 101) and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 14: Normalized neutron spectra calculated for the MYRRHA subcritical BoL homogeneous model in a FA in the first crown (batch 101) and averaged over different axial zones.

-Figure 15: Neutron spectra calculated for the MYRRHA subcritical BoL homogeneous model over the whole core.
-Results are in arbitrary units.
+Figure 15: Normalized neutron spectra calculated for the MYRRHA subcritical BoL homogeneous model over the whole core.

-Figure 16: Comparison of the neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a FA in the first crown (batch 101) and averaged over different axial zones.
-Results are in arbitrary units.
+Figure 16: Comparison of the normalized neutron spectra calculated for the MYRRHA subcritical BoL homogenous and heterogeneous models in a FA in the first crown (batch 101) and averaged over different axial zones.